Gaius Laelius Sapiens: Cultural significance

-Laelius's two sons-in-law were both consuls - Gaius Fannius who was consul in 122 BC along with Gaius Sempronius Gracchus, and Quintus Mucius Scaevola Augur, who was consul in 117 BC.
+Laelius's two sons-in-law were both consuls - Gaius Fannius who was consul in 122 BC along with Gnaeus Domitius Ahenobarbus (in the second tribunate of Gaius Sempronius Gracchus), and Quintus Mucius Scaevola Augur, who was consul in 117 BC.
 The younger son-in-law, himself connected by marriage to the Brothers Gracchi, was a prominent rhetorician and jurist, and the teacher and mentor of young Cicero.
 Cicero thus learned much about Laelius and his relationships with great men from his mentor Scaevola Augur.
 Some of those relationships were inspiration and source material for Cicero's treatises on friendship.

 In Cicero's later essay De Senectute (On Old Age), Laelius is depicted, alongside his friend Scipio, as admiring Cato the Elder for how well he bears his old age.

 Family

 According to Cicero, relying on Mucius Scaevola for first-hand information, the younger Gaius Laelius was married all his life to one woman, whose name is not mentioned.
 By her, he had two surviving daughters, both of whom married consuls.
 Cicero states that Laelia Minor, the wife of Quintus Mucius Scaevola Augur, and her two daughters (as well as their daughters) were known for the quality and purity of their Latin.
 The younger daughter of Scaevola Augur and his wife Laelia was Mucia Secunda, who was wife of Lucius Licinius Crassus, consul in 91 BC, who was patron to the young Cicero.
 Crassus and his wife Mucia had two surviving daughters, the elder of whom married a praetor Publius Cornelius Scipio Nasica, descended from several consuls and censors and had several children including Metellus Scipio.